HyperPotter: Spell the Charm of High-Order Interactions in Audio Deepfake Detection: Experiments

 \subsection{Representation Capability for High-order Relations}

+\textbf{HOI Distribution Visualization.} We analyze the redundancy-synergy patterns of learned hyperedge representations by computing O-information metrics on layer-wise hyperedge centroids.
+Figure~\ref{fig:hoi_oinfo} visualizes the resulting synergy-redundancy ranks and compares HyperPotter with an architecture-matched untrained model.
+The trained model exhibits more structured centroid-level patterns across layers and classes, indicating that the hypergraph module learns nontrivial high-order relational structure.
+These results complement the generalization experiments and support the usefulness of high-order relational modeling in ADD.
+More details are provided in Appendix~\ref{apd:hoivisual}.

-\paragraph{Distribution of Hyperedge Cardinality.} The cardinality is defined as the number of nodes connected by a hyperedge.
-To provide evidence for the presence of HOIs, we analyze the distribution of hyperedge cardinalities, followed by a hyperedge pruning with effective membership values larger than $1/\mathcal{D}$ to ensure a clear and meaningful observation.
+\textbf{Distribution of Hyperedge Cardinality.} To provide evidence for the presence of HOIs, we analyze the distribution of hyperedge cardinalities, the number of nodes connected by a hyperedge, followed by a hyperedge pruning with effective membership values larger than $1/\mathcal{R}$ to ensure a clear and meaningful observation.
 Figure~\ref{fig:hyperedge_size} illustrates the results for the spectral and temporal HAGNN blocks, which consist of 42 and 66 total nodes, respectively.
-We observe that most cardinalities are concentrated around the median node count, indicating HyperPotter tends to capture high-order connections involving multiple nodes selectively rather than relying solely on pairwise interactions (e.g., cardinality of 2).
+We observe that most cardinalities are concentrated around the median node count, indicating HyperPotter tends to capture high-order connections involving multiple nodes selectively rather than relying solely on pairwise interactions (cardinality of 2).